The Seaside sign at the end of Broadway Street

 I’m not the boring photographer who has you stand and smile at the camera, though.
 I’ll have you play little games that will get everyone feeling comfortable and having fun together.
 You’ll cuddle, play in the sand, and laugh together all while creating beautiful memories for you to hang on your walls.

-If you want to capture the beauty and nature of the area, my suggestion is to get your photos taken at Ecola State Park, which are the family photos that you see scattered throughout this post.
-I schedule those close to sunset for the best light.
+If you want to capture the beauty and nature of the area, my suggestion is to get your photos taken at Ecola State Park or in the dunes at Cannon Beach because you’ll find beaches there with much more interesting landscapes and its easier to not have people in the background of your photos.
+I schedule family sessions close to sunset for the best light.

-To book a session there, contact me and we will see if our schedules align.
+To book a session during your family vacation to Seaside, contact me and let me know the dates of your vacation.
 You can also check my pricing page for more info.

 That’s it for my list of what to do on a family vacation to Seaside on the Oregon Coast!
 Tell me what your favorite places are there, did I miss anything amazing?